Skip to Content

 Method

-2. In a small bowl, combine the parmesan cheese, cream cheese, crumbled bacon, chives, garlic, salt, and pepper.
+2. In a small bowl, combine the Parmesan, cream cheese, bacon, chives, garlic, salt, and pepper.
+Stir to mix well.

 Nutrition Info